styropyr0/Prismal/README.md

 ### PrismalFrameLayout

 Base container that renders glass effects.
 Acts as a standard `FrameLayout` with an OpenGL-rendered glass surface beneath its children.
+> Note that, all of the other Prismal views are subclasses of PrismalFrameLayout.
+PrismalFrameLayout handles most of the works within, such that it would be easier for users to make their own subclasses easier.
+All you need to do is inherit from PrismalFrameLayout, set up renderer (PrismalGlassRenderer), and implement methods for changing properties.

 #### XML Attributes